-6.068.01260.
+6.06.060.
 Civil right of action.

-(a) A civil action for damages against the person owning or having a right to controlowner or custodian of a vicious dangerous animal which bites any person or animal on either private or public property may be instituted by the human victim of such bite.
+- (a) A civil action for damages against the owner or custodian of a dangerous animal which bites any person or animal on either private or public property may be instituted by the victim of such bite.
 Damages shall include actual damages, costs, attorneys' fees and a civil penalty of five thousand dollars (\$5,000) in addition thereto.
 The court also may award punitive damages in a proper case.
-Nothing in this provision shall be construed to limit any other right or remedy otherwise available in law or equity to any party, nor shall this section in any way limit the city's right to enforcement under Chapter 1.04 of this code.

-- (b) In the case of a bite by an animal dog, the court, in determining punitive damages, shall take into consideration whether the dog animal was or should have been licensed and properly maintained as a vicious dogdangerous animal pursuant to this chapter. - (c) This section shall not apply to dog bites inflicted by police dogs owned or maintained by the city of Sunnyvale department of public safety while such dogs are being used for law enforcement purposes.
+Nothing in this provision shall be construed to limit any other right or remedy otherwise available in law or equity to any party, nor shall this section in any way limit the city's right to enforcement under Chapter 1.04 of this code. - (b) In the case of a bite by an animal, the court, in determining punitive damages, shall take into consideration whether the animal was or should have been licensed and properly maintained as a dangerous animal pursuant to this chapter. - (c) This section shall not apply to dog bites inflicted by police dogs owned or maintained by the department of public safety.

-6.086.070130.
-Exhibit of dog animal on demand.
+6.06.070.
+Exhibit of animal on demand.

-Upon demand by an animal control officer or administrator, any person owning or controlling any dog, or in possession of the premises on which a dog is located,the owner or custodian shall exhibit such dog animal and its license if required by this title.
+Upon demand by an animal control officer or administrator, the owner or custodian shall exhibit such animal and its license if required by this title.